 I roasted the beets separately to preserve color, but as the marinade was not a large volume, I was not sure dividing the marinade would work, so I decided to throw art direction to the side and marinated both the red and golden beets together and accepted the color bleed as part of the charm.

-This salad was a pretty salad with the colorful beets and would be perfect on a holiday table.
+This beet feta salad was pretty with the colorful beets and would be perfect on a holiday table.

 We liked the color of the golden beets and the purple in the salad.
 I marinated the beets for 2 hours and next time will marinate in the refrigerator for a longer time.
 We liked the vinaigrette and can use it on other greens for salads of any kind.
 The pumpkin seeds really added a lot to the salad.